richlv/osmnotes/README.md

 perl --topleft "http://www.openstreetmap.org/#map=12/56.9885/24.0940" --bottomright "http://www.openstreetmap.org/#map=12/56.8738/24.3890"
 ```

 "Closed" specifies for how many days a note may be closed to still show it.
 OSM API default is 7.
 Setting it to 0 will not include closed notes.
 Setting it to -1 will include all notes, no matter how long ago they were closed.
+Setting it to 'only' will return closed notes only.

 Bounding box must follow the [OSM notes API](http://wiki.openstreetmap.org/wiki/API_v0.6#Map_Notes_API) syntax of left,bottom,right,top.
 Multiple bounding boxes can be supplied.
 If the bounding boxes overlap, notes may appear several times in the output.